- 12 minutes to read

 ✅ Remotely enable, disable, test, and view history for Functions

-✅ Empower teams with self-service and root cause analysis
+✅ Empower support and DevOps teams with self-service and actionable insights

-You can delegate the power to manage Functions and gain insights into selected Functions in Azure.
-Nodinite Monitoring empowers support and maintenance teams with actionable data for root cause analysis—without requiring direct access to the Microsoft Azure Portal.
+Nodinite provides delegated management and deep visibility into selected Functions.
+Monitoring Agents alert you instantly to problems and provide direct access to actionable details—no Azure portal required.
 By reducing access, you minimize attack vectors and lower the risk of disruption to mission-critical services.

 graph LR subgraph "Nodinite Azure Functions Monitoring" roA[fal:fa-monitor-waveform Azure Agent] ---- roM(fal:fa-watch-fitness Monitoring) end subgraph "Azure" roWS(fal:fa-globe Web Site - Function App) roFx(fal:fa-function Functions) end roM --- roWS roWS --- roFx